browserengineering/book/book/animations.md

 The other classes are basically the same, including visual effects.

 ::: {.further}
-But why composite always, and not just when the property is animating?
-It's for two reasons.
+There are more reasons to always composite certain visual effects, and not just when the property is animating.

 First, we'll be able to start the animation quicker, since raster won't have to happen first.
 (Note that whenever we change the